xixi2apple/tongsim-Lite/examples/marl/README.md

 ## Notes

-- Before executing the command, make sure the Unreal Editor already has the `L_MACSR` main level open.
+- Before executing the command, make sure the Unreal Editor already has the `L_MACS` main level open.